ilazarte/arbol/README.md

 What it can do in a super quick summary.
 The same examples and more are available in the a gorilla worksheet.
 To launch, clone the repo, and start Gorilla with lein gorila.
 Navigate to the launch url and you can load the arbol-demo worksheet.
+--EDIT-- The worksheet is currently broken during project.clj changes, will restore.

 setup: